-Measuring 14 x 7.75 x 7 inches, this is a miniature dog hydrant is perfect for training dogs to pee.
+Measuring 14 x 7.75 x 7 inches, this miniature dog hydrant is perfect for training dogs to pee.

-It is made of polyresin for longevity and has a classic yet edgy appearance of a fire hydrant.
+It is made of polyresin for longevity and has the classic yet edgy appearance of a fire hydrant.

-The colors are bold and realistic to give your dog an easy experience adapting it.
+The colors are bold and realistic to give your dog an easy experience adapting to it.

 The statue is lightweight and has a wider base to keep it strong against winds and storms.